google/deepvariant/docs/deepvariant-pacbio-model-case-study.md

 ## Accuracy metrics

-PacBio model was trained using HG002 genome (the same genome we use for this case study) with chromosomes 20, 21, 22 excluded.
+The PacBio model was trained using the HG002 genome (the same genome we use for this case study) with chromosomes 20, 21, 22 excluded.
 Therefore, we run evaluation on chr20.

 Type  | # TP  | # FN | # FP | Recall   | Precision | F1\_Score
 ----- | ----- | ---- | ---- | -------- | --------- | ---------